98yangjames/PythonStackOverFlow/doc/documentation.md

 Tested on Python 3.8 env.

 ## Design <br>
-When programming, it's a common procedure to look up an error that you are facing when y ou don't know hwat is inherently wrong with your code.
+When programming, it's a common procedure to look up an error that you are facing when you don't know what is inherently wrong with your code.
 It is time consuming to open up a new tab, find the right StackOverFlow page and switch back from your editor to the tab to implement that solution.
-StackOverFlowAPI is the solution to this problem.
+StackOverFlowAPI is a solution to this problem.
 To make the functionality as clean as possible, we wanted the design to avoid dependencies.  <br>

 Within the code, the auto-lookup will nest around the code as such:
 ```